 Aims of the curriculum

 Initial Entry Level Qualification studying three units including Business and People, Marketing and Enterprise and Production, Finance and the External Business Environment.
 This is assessed through two small unit tests and a piece of coursework.
+Students will also study work, personal and employability skills throughout.

 Teaching methods and student organisation